RootsTech and Relatives at RootsTech - FAQ

 What if the information shown is wrong?

 We use the relationship information found in the global Family Tree on FamilySearch to calculate relationships.
-If the information is incorrect there, you will see inaccuracies in Relatives at RootsTech.
+If the information there is incorrect, you will see inaccuracies in Relatives at RootsTech.
 You can go to www.familysearch.org/tree/pedigree/ to update inaccurate family tree information.

 I fixed my tree information.
 How long before I start seeing relationships?